nglaeser/crypto-glossary/src/glossary_latex.md

 **Fail-stop adversary**: Slightly stronger than the semi-honest adversary; follows the protocol the way a semi-honest adversary does, but can choose to abort at any time (or cause parties it controls to abort).

 **Semi-malicious adversary**: Lies between the semi-honest and malicious cases.
-The adversary must follow the protocol, but it can arbitrarily and adaptively choose the inputs and randomness used in the protocol. [[BHP17 §4](https://eprint.iacr.org/2017/386.pdf) | introduced by [AJL+12 §5](https://www.tau.ac.il/~tromer/papers/tfhe-mpc.pdf)]
+The adversary must follow the protocol, but it can arbitrarily and adaptively choose the inputs and randomness used in the protocol. [[BHP17 §4](https://eprint.iacr.org/2017/386.pdf); introduced by [AJL+12 §5](https://www.tau.ac.il/~tromer/papers/tfhe-mpc.pdf)]

 ## Security Definitions & Notions

+**Adaptive security**: Secure against an **adaptive adversary**, which can choose its actions dynamically and based on the responses of a game/protocol/etc. Also called **full security**.

-**Computational security**: The scheme can be [reduced](proofs.md) to solving some problem that is [assumed to be computationally hard](assumptions.md).
+**Computational security**: The security scheme can be [reduced](proofs.md) to solving some problem that is [assumed to be computationally hard](assumptions.md), i.e. its security rests on a computational assumption.

 **Covert security**: